Cognitive-Creators-AI/openrouter-performance-tester/README.md

 - Radar: normalized 0..100 for Speed, (inverse) Latency, (inverse) Cost, (inverse) Variability, Reliability.

 Providers and models (accuracy)
-- On model change, ORPT calls /api/v1/models/{modelId}/endpoints to list its endpoints/providers.
+- On model change, ORPT calls /api/v1/models/{author}/{slug}/endpoints to list endpoints for that model.
-- The provider dropdown shows only endpoints for that model (plus “auto”).
+- The provider dropdown shows only endpoints for the chosen model (plus “auto”).
-- If the endpoint API returns nothing, a safe fallback maps common prefixes (e.g., x‑ai → xAI, groq → Groq).
+- If the endpoints API returns nothing (or errors), a safe fallback maps common prefixes (e.g., x‑ai → xAI, groq → Groq).
+- When you select a specific provider, ORPT pins requests with provider.only.

 Custom suites (JSON)
 - Built‑in suites live in media/suites.json.